South Pasadena Animal Hospital

 Read more →

 Reptile CareBearded dragon not eating or acting lethargic?
-SPAH sees bearded dragons and reptiles with in-house diagnostics and same-day urgent appointments.
+SPAH sees bearded dragons and reptiles with in-house diagnostics, by appointment.

 Read more →